TheFortniteFreak/DeObfuscator/README.md

   - Pretty Print
     - Formats output code for improved readability.
   - Parse
-    - Enables parser-based processing.
+    - Parses math and strings.
-  - Variable Fix
+  - Fix Variable Names
-    - Attempts to improve variable handling and clean generated structures.
+    - Renames all variables to v(n).
+  - Remove Dead Code
+    - Removes all dead code like `if false`.
+  - Remove Comments
+    - Removes all comments like `--` and `--[[]]`.

 - Desktop Application
   - Built with PySide6.